FerMod/flutter_notes/CONTRIBUTING.md

 Issue #123, #124
 ```

-If the commit closes the issue it should be referenced using one of the available keyworkds that automates the issue closing once the branch merges with the default branch.
+If the commit closes the issue it should be referenced using one of the available keywords that automates the issue closing once the branch merges with the default branch.

 ```diff
 Add feature